 The property located at 201 Menaul Boulevard NW, on the northeast corner of Menaul Blvd. and 2nd Street, was brought up by numerous members of the community at the facilitated meetings that occurred, as negatively impacting the MR Area.
-The property is approximately opportunity for investment and redevelopment into a functional and inviting development for the community at the hard corner of two major arterials.
+The property is approximately 3.79 acres and owned by the Albuquerque Public Schools Board of Education.
+Currently used as a storage facility for portable classrooms, the site is surrounded on all sides by a chain-link fence topped with razor wire.
+This property is underutilized and provides no real benefit to the adjacent residential neighborhood to the north or the greater community.
+This property presents an opportunity for investment and redevelopment into a functional and inviting development for the community at the hard corner of two major arterials.
 The current underutilization of the property makes the catalytic potential of this location very high.
-As the site is currently owned by the Albuquerque Public School system, the acquisition or encouragement of redevelopment could pose obstacles.
-Further conversations between the City, the current property owners and the community would need to occur to evaluate the realistic feasibility for the redevelopment of this property.
+As the